nikmagini/PhEDEx-replicamonitoring/code/user_guide.md

 Asc is used for specifying sort order for order columns.
 Asc is expected to be written in csv manner and should contain only 1,0 (1 - ascending, 0 -descending).
 Symbols 1,0 should appear in the exact same order as columns in order parameter.
 This parameter goes along with parameter ord.
 If parameter is not set - all columns will be sorted ascending.

+### header

+Header is used for writing column names of aggregation columns in the frist line of destination csv file.
+It should used only with fout parameter, otherwise it has no effect.

 ### verbose

-verbose is used for printing dataframes schema during data processing.
+Verbose is used for printing dataframes schema during data processing.

 ### yarn